Stypical/Educational-Site/README.md

 # Educational-Site
-This is an educational and learning site 😉
+This is not a game site 🤞